Skin can become blistered following a severe sunburn.

 • Acetaminophen and ibuprofen to help decrease the redness and relieve the discomfort.

-• For severe reactions, prednisone, an oral steroid, may also help reduce the inflammation.
+• For severe reactions, prednisone, an oral steroid, may help reduce inflammation.

 Visit Urgency